ecayli/my-portfolio/README.md

 **When contributing**: Preserve this authenticity.
 Avoid corporate language, include personal context, use humor wisely, and explain the "why" behind decisions.

-## 📖 AI Agent Instructions

-See `.github/copilot-instructions.md` for detailed guidance on working with this codebase (architecture patterns, conventions, workflows).

 ## 🔗 Links
 - **GitHub**: [ecayli](https://github.com/ecayli)